Omega-Cube/omeganoc/README.md

     make import-sla

-STEP 4 : START OR RESTART DAEMONS
+STEP 4 : START/RESTART DAEMONS
 ---------------------------------

 In order to work correctly Omega Noc needs three daemons running:
-* Shinken, to collect monitoring data
+* Shinken, collect metrics and monitoring data
-* Carbon, to receive and store metrics measured by Shinken
+* Carbon, receive and store metrics returned by Shinken
-* Hokuto, the website that will show all that data to you
+* Hokuto, the web interface

-You'll also need to start Carbon:
+To start Carbon:

     python /opt/graphite/bin/carbon-cache.py start

 Note: It can be helpful to add an init script into your boot loader, as forgetting to start carbon is a common mistake.

-Also, if you are on Debian, you can use the provided startup script for Hokuto.
+If you are on Debian, you can use the provided startup script for Hokuto.
 Run this from the installation directory to install it:

     cp hokuto/etc/init.d/hokuto /etc/init.d/hokuto